Charlie Daniels (politician)

-Charles L. Daniels (December 7, 1939 – July 9, 2023) was an American Democratic Party politician from Arkansas.
-He was the State Auditor of Arkansas from 2011 to 2015 and previously served as Arkansas Secretary of State, and as Commissioner of State Lands.
+Charles L. "Charlie" Daniels (December 7, 1939 – July 9, 2023) was an American Democratic politician from Arkansas who served in statewide elected office for 30 years.
+He served as the 38th Arkansas State Auditor from 2011 to 2015, the 32nd Arkansas Secretary of State from 2003 to 2011, and as Arkansas Commissioner of State Lands from 1985 to 2003.
+Throughout his career, Daniels was known for modernizing state government operations, implementing new technology systems, and maintaining a gregarious personality that made him a popular figure in Arkansas politics.